Ensuring responsible water management

 Our water footprint

 The most water-intensive business at Huhtamaki is manufacturing molded fiber packaging, where water plays a key role in pulping the recycled fiber before further processing.
 We have efficient water re-circulation systems in place at these manufacturing units.
-Process water is purified by our own or by municipal treatment plants before being discharged, hence the impact of our operations on the downstream water quality is negligible or very limited.
-In other operations, water is mostly used for sanitation and hygiene purposes (e.g. canteens, toilets, showers), and for the cooling and cleaning of the facilities.
+Process water is treated by either our own facilities or municipal treatment plants before discharge, so our operations have a negligible or very limited impact on downstream water quality.
+In other areas, water is primarily used for sanitation and hygiene purposes (such as in canteens, toilets, and showers), as well as for cooling and cleaning the facilities.

 Delivering on our commitment to water management is essential for us